jmnicolescu/packer-tce-oracle-linux/README-TCE.md

     - Deploy TCE Management Cluster to Docker as the target infrastructure provider
     - Deploy TCE Workload Cluster

-- Deployment #2 - TCE Deployment to vSphere
+- Deployment #2 - TCE deployment to VMware vSphere using Metallb to load-balance workloads.
     - Deploy TCE Management Cluster to vSphere as the target infrastructure provider
     - Deploy TCE Workload Cluster

-- Deployment #3 - TCE Deployment to vSphere while using NSX Advanced Load Balancer (NSX ALB)
+- Deployment #3 - TCE deployment to VMware vSphere using NSX Advanced Load Balancer to load-balance workloads.
     - Deploy TCE Management Cluster to vSphere as the target infrastructure provider
     - Deploy TCE Workload Cluster